 Want to Apply This Research?

-This article summarizes WHO research on foodborne disease burden and is for educational purposes only.
-It does not replace professional medical advice.
-If you suspect foodborne illness or experience severe symptoms like persistent diarrhea, high fever, or signs of dehydration, contact a healthcare provider immediately.
-For specific food safety questions or concerns about your diet, consult with a doctor or registered dietitian.
-Always follow local food safety guidelines and health department recommendations.
+This article summarizes research on foodborne disease burden and is for educational purposes only.
+It is not medical advice.
+If you suspect foodborne illness—symptoms include nausea, vomiting, diarrhea, or abdominal pain—contact a healthcare provider or poison control.
+Individuals with severe symptoms, young children, elderly people, pregnant women, or immunocompromised individuals should seek immediate medical attention.
+Always follow local food safety guidelines and consult healthcare professionals for personalized medical advice.

 This research translation is published by Gram Research, the science division of Gram, an AI-powered nutrition tracking app.